gcallah/BookReviews/schroeder.md

 121 Instead, the very character of the American war against Iraq, based on the idea that anything we need to do to stamp out terrorism is justified, was exactly the justification adopted by the people doing the torturing.
 "The abuse was thus deliberate and purposive, intended to make prisoners psychologically ready for interrogation."
 122

-And S is distraught that not a single administration official responsible for this blatant abuse of justice ever resigned, or took responsibility for it.

 ## Misreading the 9/11 Report